 Evolution of PCI and PCIe

 PCI stands for Peripheral components interconnect.
 From this full form, it is clear that external hardware components are interconnected and make it working with other components by coordinating each other.
-When we talk about PCI then it includes both PCI slots on the motherboard and PCI chips itself.
+When we talk about PCI then it includes both PCI slots on the motherboard and PCI chips themselves.

 It's a smart idea to pick a wider case having a sufficient number of PCI expansion slots when buying a computer.
 So If you want to connect some cards later, such as a wireless card, hard disk controller, USB slots, or a TV tuner, this will surely be helpful.